zak-45/SCAnalyzer-Chataigne-Module/README.md

                         sonicVisu = "C:/Program Files/Sonic Visualiser/Sonic Visualiser.exe";

-            Sonic Annotator info : click to go web documentation Sonic Annotator location : choose where sonic annotator app can be found (mandatory) output folder : folder to store the json datas transform file : file to use when want custom params for segmenter vamp plugin Rhythm transform file : file to use when want custom params for rhythm vamp plugin
+            Sonic Annotator info : click to go web documentation *Sonic Annotator location : choose where sonic annotator app can be found (mandatory) output folder : folder to store the json datas *transform file : file to use when want custom params for segmenter vamp plugin *Rhythm transform file : file to use when want custom params for rhythm vamp plugin

+            * Be sure to set right folder, you can click on right icon to see if Chataigne found them

 ```
 ![image](https://github.com/zak-45/SCAnalyzer-Chataigne-Module/assets/121941293/1eb977bb-b290-4664-abe0-7b19f91b427b)